filippo-fonseca/dev_sticks/README.md

 # Dev Sticks

-An online repository of developer community stickers of languages, frameworks, developer events, etc.
+An online repository of free developer community stickers of languages, frameworks, developer events, etc.

 Learn more about contributing/submitting an icon [here]().